grantcolley/dipexecutor/README.md

             ifrs9.TransitionSteps = new Step[] { modelling };
 ```

-Run
-A run is one or more steps that can be executed as a workflow.
-A run has a root step, which can contain sub steps and transition steps which defines the workflow.

-Executor
-The Executor “runs” a step.
-Running a step involves:
+The Executor receives a step tp process.
+Processing a step involves the following actions:
-        ///     1.
-Initialise the step, including downloading dependencies.
+1. Initialise the step, including downloading dependencies.
-        ///     2.
-Executes the step target type, including dynamically load and
-        ///         initialising an instance of the target type and calling its
+2. Executes the step target type, including dynamically load and initialising an instance of the target type and calling its RunAsync method.
-        ///         RunAsync method.
-        ///     3.
-Running the steps sub steps.
+3. Run the steps sub steps in parallel.
-        ///     4.
-Running the steps transition steps on completion of above.
+4. On completion of the above, run the steps transition steps in parallel.